jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `C:/projects/acme/roadrunner/src/automate/codetemplates`

-Each code template has a unique name that was assigned to it when the `automate pattern add --codetemplate "<filepath>"` command was run.
+Each code template has a unique name that was assigned to it when the `automate edit add --codetemplate "<filepath>"` command was run.

 Either look at the CLI output to find out the name of the template that was created.
 Or you can run this command to list them:

-`automate pattern list-codetemplates`
+`automate edit list-codetemplates`

 Open each of the template files in a text editor.